Kusjay/socialapp/README.md

 # graphQL-api

-A CRUD api built with Node js, GraphQL
+A social media app built with Node js, GraphQL, and React js